Important point for Peterborough Sports after a late penalty save against Boston

-Crook the hero as Peterborough Sports claim a valuable home point against Peterborough United
+Crook the hero as Peterborough Sports claim a valuable home point against Boston United

 Goalkeeper Peter Crook was the hero as Peterborough Sports fought back to draw 1-1 at home to Boston United in National League North on Saturday.